 In 2007, the Uniform Law Commission promulgated the Uniform Interstate Depositions and Discovery Act (UIDDA) to streamline the arduous, time-consuming process of conducting out-of-state discovery for state court cases.
 The UIDDA provides a standardized means for litigants to take depositions and obtain discovery from individuals and entities located out of state.
 To do so, a litigant must primarily obtain a subpoena from the originating state court, which must then be presented to the clerk in the county where discovery is sought.
 Upon doing so, a local subpoena for service is issued by the clerk.
 The terms of the issued subpoena must incorporate the same terms as the original subpoena and contain the contact information for all counsel of record and any party not represented by counsel.

-The Act virtually eliminates the need for a local counsel in the state of discovery.
+The Act virtually eliminates the need for a local council in the state of discovery.
 It removes the necessity for letters rogatory or the filing of a miscellaneous action during the discovery phase of litigation.
 The need to retain local counsel is heavily reduced, although it might still be necessary to retain them if the discovery state from which records are being sought has not adopted the UIDDA.
 Under the UIDDA, a subpoena request does not constitute a court appearance and, therefore, the out-of-state litigant is not required to be licensed in the state.

 It must be understood that the discovery state’s pertinent rules on how to issue the subpoena as well as specific processes, forms, deadlines, and fees should be taken into account.
 This is because the UIDDA states may sometimes even require the home state’s court clerk to issue a commission, court order, or letters rogatory before issuance of the subpoena.
 If the discovery state court requires a court order, an order for a commission may be obtained by ex parte application.